 Shared AR conversational service.

-2.1 Basic use case for AR/MR QoE

-Although all the 22 use cases are possible scenarios of AR/MR service, the current standard work majorly focuses on basic use case which is quite common among them.

-According to [1], the basic use case for AR/MR is defined as:

-“A user wears AR glasses and opens an AR application.
-The AR contents and spatial mapping are provided by the cloud/edge server over the 3GPP unicast network connection.
-A virtual AR object is displayed through the spatial location over the desk in front of the user and the user can move the AR object via a certain gesture.”

-For this use case:
+The AR/MR QoE metrics can be studied based on the following aspects:

-1) Content part: study needs to be conducted on factors which would help analyse user experience, e.g. spatial mapping construction accuracy and latency, spatial consistency.
+1) Content part: study needs to be conducted on factors of content part which would help analyse user experience.

-2) Delivery part: changing network conditions may lead to problems in user experience, especially the impact of transmission latency on user experience, e.g. the transmission delay contributing to the initial AR content loading latency, the transmission latency contributing to the latency between motion and photo to the user, the average network throughput.
+2) Delivery part: changing network conditions may lead to problems in user experience, especially the impact of transmission latency on user experience.

-3) Device part: device capabilities will also have impact on user experience, e.g. the decoder capability, the sensor detection latency/accuracy in case of gesture change.
+3) Device part: device capabilities also have impact on user experience .

 QoE metrics relevant with the above aspects need to be studied under this study item, and based on the result of this study, user experience of AR/MR service could be evaluated.